Pablorg99/UCO-Practices/README.md

 # UCO-Practices
-Repository for all my practices during my degree in the University of Córdoba
+Repository for all my practices during my degree of Computer Engineering in the University of Córdoba